jjziets/vastai_analytics_dasboard/README.md

 # Analytics dashboard

 UPDATE!
-Vast  rest API changed and braking this dashboard.
+Vast  rest API changed and broke this dashboard.

 This is an analytics dashboard for remotely monitoring system information as well as tracking earnings.